Foxster89/docusaurus-2/docs/doc4.md

 ## First tests

-On our first test we tried to get a understanding of the Spikerbox and we tried to see the biggest impacts on our plants.
+On our first test we tried to gain an understanding of how to use the Spikerbox and we tried to see what stimuli had the biggest impacts on our plants.

-In the following experiment we saw strong impacts on the Spikerbox:
+In the following experiment we saw strong impacts in the signal measured with the SpikerBox:

-- Impact on light like a flashlight of an mobile phone.
+- Impact on light like a flashlight of a mobile phone.
 - Impact  on watering the plant.
 - Impact on touching.
-The plant is not reacting to all materials which touch the plant.
-Plastic shows almost no reaction the touch of a hand much more.
+It seems like the material also plays a role.

 ## Results